DanielBandarica02/SOC-HomeLab/docs/phase6-detection-rules.md

 ## Scope Considerations

-### Why Initial Access Has No Rules
+### Initial Access Detection via Post-Exploitation Behavior

-The `SOC-Homelab` network is fully isolated from the internet, meaning the lab does not face external Initial Access vectors such as:
+The `SOC-Homelab` network is fully isolated from the internet, which limits visibility into traditional Initial Access vectors at their source:

-- **Phishing (T1566)** — no real email traffic enters the lab
+- **Phishing (T1566)** — no real email traffic enters the lab; no email security gateway telemetry available
 - **Exploit Public-Facing Application (T1190)** — no services exposed externally
 - **External Remote Services (T1133)** — no VPN or RDP exposed to the internet
 - **Supply Chain Compromise (T1195)** — software is installed in controlled conditions

-Writing detection rules for these techniques would not match the actual telemetry available in the environment.
-In production SOCs, detection coverage is always aligned with the organization's real attack surface — building detections for non-existent telemetry creates false confidence and wasted maintenance effort.

-Phase 7 simulates Initial Access through an **assumed-breach model**, where the attacker is presumed to already have an initial foothold.
-Detection focus then shifts to post-exploitation behavior: lateral movement, privilege escalation, persistence, and credential access — all of which are covered by the rules in this phase.
+This mirrors real-world SOC operations: the SOC team typically does **not** detect Initial Access at the email gateway level — that responsibility belongs to dedicated email security tooling (Proofpoint, Mimecast, Microsoft Defender for Office).
+The SOC's responsibility starts **after the user interacts with the malicious content**, by detecting the resulting endpoint behavior:

+- Office applications spawning shells (Rule 5)
+- Encoded PowerShell execution (Rule 4)
+- Suspicious child processes from user-opened documents
+- Outbound connections initiated by Office processes

+For this reason, Rules 4 and 5 are mapped to **both** Execution (T1059) and Initial Access (T1566), as they represent the detection point where a phishing attack becomes visible to the SOC.
+Phase 7 simulates this attack chain by delivering malicious Office documents directly to the Windows 11 workstation and validating that these rules trigger as expected.

 ---